fasrc/helmod/doc/README.md

 * make sure you're logged into the build host
 * make sure you're logged into your normal user account, *not* root
-* `cd` to your personal fasrcsw clone and setup the environment:
+* change directory to your personal fasrcsw clone and setup the environment:

 	source ./setup.sh